okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/index.md

 ### Get info about the user

-After the user signs in, Okta returns some of their profile information to your app, such as those shown in the [userinfo response example](/docs/reference/api/oidc/#response-example-success-6).
-One use of this information is updating your user interface, such as displaying the customer's name.
+After the user signs in, Okta returns some of their profile information to your app, such as those shown in the [/userinfo response example](/docs/reference/api/oidc/#response-example-success-6).
+One use of this information is updating your user interface, for example to display the customer's name.

 The default profile items (called `claims`) returned by Okta include the user's email address, name, and preferred username.
 The claims that you see may differ depending on the scopes requested by your app.
 See [Configure your app](#configure-your-app).